- Honoring our Veterans

 Honoring our Veterans

-Our veterans have served the country with honor and deserve the utmost respect from our nation for their sacrifice.
-Veterans and their families have put America’s security before their own, and we have a responsibility to ensure that our service members have the tools and training to complete their missions when they leave our shores for duty, as well as the resources they need to stay healthy and whole when they return home.
+Our veterans have served their country with honor and deserve the utmost respect from our nation for their sacrifice.
+Veterans and their families have put America’s security before their own, and we have a responsibility to ensure that our service members have the tools and training to complete their missions when they leave our shores for duty, as well as the resources they need to stay healthy and financially secure when they return home.

-Senator Merkley has been a leader in Oregon to expand educational opportunities and improve medical services for our veterans and is dedicated to working in the U.S. Senate on behalf of brave men and women who have given so much to serve their country.
+Jeff has been a leader in Oregon to expand educational opportunities and improve medical services for our veterans.
+He is dedicated to working in the U.S. Senate on behalf of brave men and women who have given so much to serve their country.
+They have stood up for us, and now we must stand up for them.

 Veterans Health Care

-It’s important to Senator Merkley that veterans receive the best medical care available when they return home from duty.
+It’s important to Jeff that veterans receive the best medical care available when they return home from duty.

 Right now, many of our veterans are waiting months for the VA to determine their health and disability benefits.
 Benefits appeals can take even longer, sometimes years.
-We need to streamline the system and improve consistence in claim decisions so veterans can receive the benefits they have earned in a timely and effective manner.
+We need to streamline the system and improve consistency in claim decisions so veterans can receive the benefits they have earned in a timely and effective manner.
+Jeff has pushed the VA to deal with their growing backlog.
+He has applauded Secretary Shinseki’s goal of eliminating the backlog by 2015 but pressed him to expedite the process.

 Many Oregon veterans have no other choice but to travel long distances to VA facilities to receive medical care, and in some cases have to wait weeks before being reimbursed for their travel expenses.
-In 2010, Senator Merkley urged the Veterans Department to allow veterans to have the option of being reimbursed for their travel expenses on the day they receive medical care rather than be forced to wait weeks for reimbursement.
+In 2010, Jeff urged the Veterans Department to allow veterans to have the option of being reimbursed for their travel expenses on the day they receive medical care, rather than be forced to wait weeks for reimbursement.
 The VA subsequently agreed to provide immediate reimbursement to veterans.

 The National Guard not only assists our citizens in emergency situations and natural disasters here at home; they also protect our country abroad.
-Senator Merkley supports extending the full VA benefits received by our Army, Navy, Air Force, and Marines to members of the National Guard.
+Jeff supports extending the full VA benefits received by our Army, Navy, Air Force, and Marines to members of the National Guard.

-Senator Merkley co-sponsored the National Guard and Reserve Soft Landing Reintegration Act to help ensure that members of the National Guard have every opportunity available to succeed once they return home from service.
-The legislation will help ease the transition to civilian life by allowing the men and women of the National Guard to remain on active duty for up to 90 days, collect pay, and access reintegration services.
+Jeff co-sponsored the National Guard and Reserve Soft Landing Reintegration Act to help ensure that members of the National Guard have every opportunity available to succeed once they return home from service.
+The legislation will help ease the transition to civilian life by allowing the men and women of the National Guard to remain on active duty for up to 90 days, collect pay, and access reintegration services after returning from duty.

 Opportunities for Education

-Veterans should have the resources to enroll in higher education after their service and pave the way for a successful career.
-Senator Merkley supports expanding education benefits for military families as well as job assistance to help ease the transition to civilian life.
-Merkley co-sponsored the Post-9/11 Veterans Educational Assistance Improvements Act of 2010 to expand education benefits for veterans, servicemembers, and their families.
-As Oregon’s House Speaker, Merkley championed legislation to provide college tuition for family members of fallen soldiers.
-Senator Merkley supports similar legislation at the national level to ensure that family members of those who have made the greatest sacrifice are taken care of.
+Veterans and their families should have the resources to enroll in higher education after their service and pave the way for a successful career.
+Jeff supports expanding education benefits for military families as well as job assistance to help ease the transition to civilian life.
+Jeff co-sponsored the Post-9/11 Veterans Educational Assistance Improvements Act of 2010 to expand education benefits for veterans, servicemembers, and their families.
+As Oregon’s House Speaker, Jeff championed legislation to provide college tuition for family members of fallen soldiers.